-Sharp knee pain can be extremely unpleasant and usually indicates a problem in one of the knee bones, or the surrounding neural structures.
-It can also occur when there is damage to the soft tissues in and around the knee.
+Sharp knee pain can be extremely unpleasant, often stopping people in their tracks.
+It usually indicates a problem in one of the knee bones, or the surrounding neural structures.
+Sharp pain can also occur when there is damage to the soft tissues in and around the knee.

 When the sharp pain is confined to the knee joint, it usually indicates a problem in the knee joint itself such as a soft tissue injury or inflammation of the joint.
 If it accompanied by a shooting pain that travels down the leg, that usually indicates a neural problem either at the knee itself, or in the lower back.

 Here we will look at the common causes of sharp knee pain, how they present and how to work out what is going on in your knee.
-You will then find an activity guide which looks at the different activities that may aggravate your symptoms.

-There are a number of bone problems that can cause sharp knee pain.
-There are three bones associated with the knee which form two separate joints.
+We then look more in-depth at how to treat these different causes of sharp stabbing pain in the knee.

-The tibiofemoral joint is what we typically think of as the knee joint and is where the femur (thigh bone) and tibia (shin bone) meet.
-The patellofemoral joint is the kneecap joint between the femur (thigh bone) and patella (kneecap).
-The surface of each bone is covered in a thick layer of cartilage which allows smooth, pain-free movement by working as a spacer between the joints so that as the knee moves, there is no friction on the bones.
-It also works as a shock absorber to reduce the forces going through the knee with activities such as running and jumping.
+The surface of each knee bone is covered in a thick layer of cartilage which allows smooth, pain-free movement by working as a spacer between the joints so that as the knee moves, there is no friction on the bones.
+The knee cartilage also works as a shock absorber to reduce the forces going through the knee with activities such as running and jumping.

 Sharp knee pain can also occur when something gets stuck in the knee joint as it moves.
 In most cases, it is a small fragment of bone that gets stuck, typically a osteophyte that has broken off.
 Alternatively, it could be a small fragment of cartilage that has torn off the meniscus.